Deutsch English

 Continue reading

-• live at the place of work;
+• lives at the place of work;

-• are threatened or experience physical violence;
+• is threatened or experiences physical violence;

-• are forced to work in prostitution;
+• is forced to work in prostitution.

 Continue reading